Aquatic Leadership Program (Aurora)

 Registration involves two steps:

 Step 1.
-Register at Aquatic Leadership Program (Aurora) - Registration webpage.
+Register with YRDSB Aquatic Leadership Program (Aurora)

 Step 2.
-Register with the Town of Aurora.
+Register with the YRDSB & Town of Aurora Aquatic Leadership Program with the Town of Aurora.